syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 In Kratix terms, a _Destination_ is any system _converging_ on the state declared by Kratix.

-You already have created a worker cluster as part of the previous tutorial.
+You have already created a worker cluster as part of the prerequisites.
 You will now register this cluster as a Destination.

 :::info